CJBuchel/TMS/README.md

 - Both applications can be installed separately in their own native platforms.
 - The server can be run in [Debian linux](https://ubuntu.com/), [Windows](https://www.microsoft.com/en-au/windows?r=1) ^8 and [MacOs](https://support.apple.com/en-au/macos)
 - The client is built in flutter and officially supports [iOS](https://support.apple.com/downloads/ios), [Android](https://www.android.com/), [Debian linux](https://ubuntu.com/), [Windows](https://www.microsoft.com/en-au/windows?r=1) ^8 and [MacOs](https://support.apple.com/en-au/macos)
-- The project is also bundled into docker image which contains the linux variant of the server & web compiled variant of the client.
+- The project is also bundled into a docker image which contains the linux variant of the server & web compiled variant of the client.

 ### Docker Install